Why You’ll Love This Recipe

 Can I use frozen blueberries?

-Yes, but do not thaw before folding in to prevent the batter from becoming too wet.
+Yes, but do not thaw before folding them into the batter to prevent the batter from becoming too wet.

 Is it necessary to bring cream cheese and eggs to room temperature?